haitham-al-mughrabi/qa-unified-dashboard/QWEN.md

 - CSS variables for consistent theming
 - Clear API structure for backend modifications
 - Modular JavaScript for frontend enhancements
-- SQLite database for simple data management
+- MySQL database with Docker containerization for scalability

 ## Testing and Data Generation